 E-mail Us

 Are Electric Toothbrushes Better?
-What Dentists Say
+What Experts Say

 Brushing your teeth is a daily ritual, but are you using the right toothbrush for that and actually getting the greatest clean possible?
 Many people believe that electric toothbrushes are the best option, and the argument between them and manual toothbrushes has been going on for years.
 But do dentists really recommend them, or is it all hype?